-- uUsing for the employee's own economic benefit or that of another party, confidential information that the employee has acquired by reason of the employee's public position and which is not available to the public; - aAccepting any money, loan, gift, favor, service or business or professional opportunity that reasonably tends to influence the employee in the performance of the employee's official duties; - aAccepting any business or professional opportunity when the employee knows that there is a reasonable likelihood that the opportunity is being afforded to influence the employee in the performance of the employee's official duties; - eEntering into contracts with the school division under certain circumstances; - aAccepting a gift from a person who has interests that may be substantially affected by the performance of the employee's official duties under circumstances where the timing and nature of the gift would cause a reasonable person to question the employee's impartiality in the matter affecting the donor; and - aAccepting gifts from sources on a basis so frequent as to raise an appearance of the use of the employee's position for private gain.
+- Soliciting or accepting money or other things of value for services performed within the scope of the employee's official duties, except for the employee's compensation, expenses or other remuneration paid by the Division; - Using for the employee's own economic benefit or that of another party, confidential information that the employee has acquired by reason of the employee's public position and which is not available to the public; - Accepting any money, loan, gift, favor, service or business or professional opportunity that reasonably tends to influence the employee in the performance of the employee's official duties; - Accepting any business or professional opportunity when the employee knows that there is a reasonable likelihood that the opportunity is being afforded to influence the employee in the performance of the employee's official duties; - Entering into contracts with the school division under certain circumstances; - Accepting a gift from a person who has interests that may be substantially affected by the performance of the employee's official duties under circumstances where the timing and nature of the gift would cause a reasonable person to question the employee's impartiality in the matter affecting the donor; and - Accepting gifts from sources on a basis so frequent as to raise an appearance of the use of the employee's position for private gain.

-Awards to Employees for Exceptional Service
+D. Awards to Employees for Exceptional Service

-The Act does not prohibit or apply to the acceptance by an ACPS teacher or other employee of Alexandria City Public Schools (ACPS) of an award or payment in honor of meritorious or exceptional services performed by the teacher or employee and made by an organization exempt from federal income taxation pursuant to the provisions of Section 501(c)(3) of the Internal Revenue Code.
+The Act does not prohibit or apply to the acceptance by an ACPS teacher or other employee of an award or payment in honor of meritorious or exceptional services performed by the teacher or employee and made by an organization exempt from federal income taxation pursuant to the provisions of Section 501(c)(3) of the Internal Revenue Code.

-Advisory Opinions
+E. Advisory Opinions

-Employees may seek written opinions regarding application of the Act from the local Commonwealth's Attorney, the City of Alexandria attorney, or the Ethics Council.
-Good faith reliance on a written opinion of the Commonwealth's Attorney or a formal opinion or written informal advice of the Ethics Council made in response to a written request for such opinion or advice regardless of whether such opinion or advice is later withdrawn, provided that the alleged violation occurred prior to the withdrawal of the opinion or advice, bars prosecution for a knowing violation of the Act provided the opinion or advice was made after a full disclosure of the facts.
+Employees may seek written opinions regarding application of the Act from the local Commonwealth's Attorney, the City of Alexandria attorney or the Ethics Council.
+Good faith reliance on a written opinion of the Commonwealth's Attorney or a formal opinion or written informal advice of the Ethics Council made in response to a written request for such opinion or advice regardless of whether such opinion or advice is later withdrawn, provided that the alleged violation occurred prior to the withdrawal of the opinion or advice, bars prosecution for a knowing violation of the Act provided the opinionor advice was made after a full disclosure of the facts.
 If the employee relies on written informal advice given by the Ethics Council in a prosecution for a knowing violation of the Act, the record of the request and the written informal advice given shall be a public record and released upon request.
 An opinion of the City of Alexandria attorney may be introduced at trial as evidence that the employee did not knowingly violate the Act.